-- (1) Payment to BMS within 60 days after BMS notifies the provider of the overpayment; or - (2) Placement of a lien by BMS against further payments for Medicaid reimbursements so that recovery is effectuated within 60 days after notification of the overpayment; or - (3) A recovery schedule of up to a 12-month period through monthly payments or the placement of a lien against future payments.
-If the Clinic provider disagrees with the final report, the Clinic provider may request a document/desk review within 30 days of receipt of the final report pursuant to the procedures in Common Chapter 800, (A) General Administration of the West Virginia Medicaid Provider Manual.
+- Placement of a lien by BMS against further payments for Medicaid reimbursements so that recovery is effectuated within 60 days after notification of the overpayment; or - A recovery schedule of up to a 12-month period through monthly payments or the placement of a lien against future payments.

+If the Clinic provider disagrees with the final report, the Clinic provider may request a document/desk review within 30 days of receipt of the final report pursuant to the procedures in Chapter 100, General Administration and Information of the West Virginia Medicaid Provider Manual.
 The Clinic provider must still complete the written repayment arrangement within 30 days of receipt of the Final Report, but scheduled repayments will not begin until after the document/desk review decision.
 The request for a document/desk review must be in writing, signed and set forth in detail the items in contention.